-In the Road Map region, fully two-thirds — 79,000 — of K-12 students are non-white.
+In the Road Map region, about two-thirds of K-12 students are non-white.

 The state now requires districts to report courses using shared course names.
 Prior to this policy there were 115 different names used for Spanish classes by Road Map school districts, now there are 13—making data crunching much easier!